Club Q shooting suspect to be held without bond ahead of jury trial

 On Tuesday during a formal filing of charges, District Attorney Michael Allen noted that the murder charges could carry the harshest penalty, which is life in prison.

-Aldrich, who is nonbinary and uses they and them pronouns, appeared for the preliminary hearing Wednesday, where prosecutors worked to establish probable cause for the 305 charges filed in the mass shooting.
+Aldrich, who is nonbinary and uses they/them pronouns, appeared for the preliminary hearing Wednesday, where prosecutors worked to establish probable cause for the 305 charges filed in the mass shooting.

 “It is not a trial,” legal analyst Christopher Decker told Nexstar’s KDVR.
 “It is more of a screening device to insure that all of the charges that have been brought against the defendant — that there is probable cause to believe that [they] committed those crimes.”